jshou/jshou.github.com/index.md

     background_style: bg-dark text-white
     title: bio
     text: |
-      Josh Hou is an accordionist based in Seattle.
-He started on piano but picked up the accordion in 2013 and has been making music with it ever since.
-His projects include: instrumental Chinese jazz, How Short - a swing band with vocal harmonies, and Jazztalk Seattle - a Seattle area jazz podcast.
+      Josh Hou is an accordionist, pianist, composer, and arranger based in Seattle.
+Having grown up in three countries (United States, China, Malaysia), his work reflects the multicultural sonorities of his upbringing and heritage, both in music and language.
+He has two records out as a solo bandleader: <em>Feeling of Home</em> (2020) and <em>Bilingualism</em> (2019).

-      The Horn Bellows is his latest record, recorded and mixed with long-time collaborator and friend, Ray Larsen.
+      His latest project is <em>The Horn Bellows</em> (2022), recorded and mixed with long-time collaborator and friend, Ray Larsen.
 Listen to it [here](https://joshandray.bandcamp.com/)!
 For press, the link to the EPK is [here](https://music.joshuahou.com/hornbellows_epk.pdf).

+      Josh, along with collaborator Max Holmberg, produced and hosted <em>Jazztalk Seattle</em>, a now discontinued monthly Seattle area jazz podcast that lasted for five years.
+He also continues to sing and play in <em>How Short</em>, a swing band co-led with guitarist Andy Short.

   - type: gigs.html
     section_id: gigs
     title: gigs